FHA Loans | Qualifying and Benefits for FHA Loans

 Issues can arise with credit scores when it comes to unemployment, loss of job/business, medical reasons, divorce or other life circumstance that can disrupt income and the ability to make positive influences on credit profiles.

 Depending on the Automated Underwriting System (AUS) results, some collections are not required to be paid off.
-Some lenders require more collections to be paid off than others due to an internal guideline.
+Some lenders require more collections to be paid off than others due to an internal guideline – this is called an overlay.

 Prior credit and outstanding unpaid collections or charge offs makes less of an impact than recent derogatory remarks in the past 12 months.
 FHA wants to see borrowers who have been paying debt obligation in a timely manner in the past 12 months.